-Kyle Trask is absolutely without-a-doubt the no-brainer Heisman Trophy favorite six games into the season.
-No one in college football is even close to matching his 28 passing touchdowns — an SEC record for most in the first six games.
-His 2,171 passing yards ain’t half bad, either.
+Kyle Trask was absolutely without-a-doubt the no-brainer Heisman Trophy favorite six games into the season.
+No one in college football was even close to matching his 28 passing touchdowns — an SEC record for most in the first six games.
+His 2,171 passing yards wasn't half bad, either.

-The Florida Gators are the No. 6 team in the country.
-Behind their gunslinger quarterback, head coach Dan Mullen's Gators finally beat the Georgia Bulldogs and are in prime position to head to the SEC Championship Game likely against the Alabama Crimson Tide.
+The Florida Gators were at one point the No. 6 team in the country.
+Behind their gunslinger quarterback, head coach Dan Mullen's Gators finally beat the Georgia Bulldogs and headed to the SEC Championship Game against the Alabama Crimson Tide.

 There will be no statue next to Tim Tebow, Danny Wuerffel and Steve Spurrier outside The Swamp in Gainesville.
 There will be no acceptance speech, virtual or not, thanks to the coronavirus pandemic and COVID-19 outbreak.